 As I remarked in the main Epcot article, there are fewer rides in Epcot than the other parks: Epcot deals in experiences, such as seeing fish in an aquarium (The Seas pavilion) or the various country landmarks (World Showcase pavilions).

 This means there’s a good chance to run most of the rides in Epcot, if not all of them.

 Must Do Rides

-These rides are listed with the expectation that you’ll start with The Land pavilion (located on the west side of Future World), then move to The Seas pavilion and Spaceship Earth (the Epcot globe).
+These rides are listed with the expectation that you’ll start with The Land pavilion (located on the west side of Future World), then move to The Seas pavilion and Spaceship Earth (located inside the Epcot globe).
 Optionally move on to Test Track on the east side of Future World, and then go south and go around the World Showcase lagoon in a counterclockwise order (starting with the Canada pavilion).

 - Soarin’ – Glider simulator located in The Land pavilion in Future World

 - Living With The Land – Boat tour about farming located in The Land pavilion in Future World.
 Get a backstage view of Disney’s greenhouse!

 - The Seas With Nemo & Friends – Located in The Seas pavilion, the ride is a fun retelling of the original Finding Nemo movie.
 It drops you off in the middle of Seabase, a huge aquarium where you can see plenty of fish.

 - Spaceship Earth – Located inside the “globe” at the entrance to Epcot, this ride takes you on a tour of the history of human communications.

 - Test Track – A test drive simulator, where your ride vehicle accelerates down a straightaway, takes curves at high speed, and swerves to avoid “obstacles”.
 Located on the east side of Future World.